-After all the mystification the great miracle remains that the figure of the personification of love and redemption comes shining through in the scriptures, incorporating the legacy of all the religious aspirations and mystical traditions of the peoples of the Middle East.
-It contains powerful suggestions to bring out spiritual healing forces in true believers.
+In spite of all mystification the great miracle remains that the figure of the personification of love and redemption comes shining through in the scriptures, incorporating the legacy of all the religious aspirations and mystical traditions of the peoples of the Middle East at that period of time.
+It contains powerful suggestions to release spiritual healing forces in true believers.
 Disbelievers suffer from the absence of those, unless they have found them somewhere else.

 Whether Jesus ever existed or not does not take away the splendour of this archetypal divine figure endowed with unconditional love.
 It has inspired and moved people for centuries in spite of the fact that often churches have made a mockery and misrepresentation of the original message and used it to maintain existing social structures exploiting the life and freedom of its believers.